 It is the responsibility of each participating club to ensure that their competing crews are competent to participate in the grade for which they are entered.
-On the day the cox or steer person must attend the coxes meeting and must register their attendance.
+On the Thursday evening prior to the event, the cox or steer person must attend the coxes meeting online and register their attendance.
 This meeting will include a safety brief.
 A map of the river included in the programme or provided separately, see Appendix B.